 The STB relies on evidence-based decision-making to implement its Strategic Plan.
 Reliance on evidence-based decision-making is the responsibility of each Board office, from substantive matters of case adjudication and informal assistance regarding freight rail service to administrative matters concerning IT modernization and budgeting.
 As the agency continues to implement reforms to provide a more efficient and effective regulatory review process, it will endeavor to analyze new proposals against historical and other data to evaluate these reform initiatives.
 The agency will continue to evaluate its data collection and analysis capacity to support processes like agency operations, human capital management and development, and program administration, as well as to support mission-strategic areas.
 The Board's continued goal is to use its data as a strategic asset and to make evidence-based decisions to achieve its mission, serve the public, and steward resources while protecting security, privacy, and confidentiality.
+This includes agency efforts related to diversity and inclusion.

-The STB continues to make progress pursuant to the Foundations for Evidence-Based Policymaking Act of 2018 (Evidence Act).
+The STB continues to make progress pursuant to the Foundations for Evidence-Based Policymaking Act of 2018 (Evidence Act) and the Federal Data Strategy.
 The STB has furthered its data and analytics maturity and developed a multi-year data strategy that will enable the Board to meet its mission more efficiently and effectively.
-During FY 2022, the Board continued its data efforts using data science and analytical tools.
-The Board piloted projects, including data transformation, a QuickSight Dashboard, and a data warehouse.
+During FY 2023, the Board continued its data efforts including its use of data science and analytical tools, including pilots for data transformation, and a data warehouse.
 In addition, the Board matured its CKAN Enterprise Data Catalog architecture.
-The Board stood up a database for the analysis of incoming data from the Class I Railroads which has proved very useful in ongoing Board monitoring.
+The Board has continued to use a database for the analysis of incoming data from the Class I Railroads which has proved very useful in ongoing Board monitoring.